Complete guide to bottom-up watering plant container gardens

-How can I tell when bottom up watering is complete?
+How can I tell when bottom-up watering is complete?

 It can be quite daunting at first to know when it's done but the answer might be easier than you think, you can just dig your finger in the top of the pot and if it is moist then you can be sure the whole pot has been watered.

-Sometimes you don't have to touch but just look, when moisture reaches the top, the soil that is watered will turn a darker brown (I notice this with my coconut coir soil mix).
+Sometimes you don't have to touch but just look.
+When moisture reaches the top, the soil that is watered will turn a darker brown (I notice this with my coconut coir soil mix).

-Can you bottom water overnight?
+Can you do bottom-up watering overnight?

 Dip your finger into the top of the pot to see that it is moist and check that the water is all gone from the reservoir in the morning.

 If there is some water left, chuck this out to prevent the soil from going anaerobic or suffocating your plant from oxygen.